Azure/AppConfiguration-JavaScriptProvider/examples/README.md

 2. There are two ways to run the examples using correct credentials:

     - Edit the file `.env.template`, adding the access keys to your App Configuration store. and rename the file from `.env.template` to just `.env`.
-The example programs will read this file automatically.
+The examples will read this file automatically.

     - Alternatively, you can set the environment variables to the access keys to your App Configuration store.
 In this case, setting up the `.env` file is not required.
         ```bash
         npx cross-env APPCONFIG_CONNECTION_STRING="<appconfig connection string>"
         ```

-3. Run the example:
+3. Run the examples:
     ```bash
     node helloworld.mjs
     ```